NBA Trade Deadline: Will Sixers' Ben Simmons Finally Be Traded?

 PHILADELPHIA (CBS) — The NBA trade deadline is on Thursday and the rumor mill is starting to heat up as we inch closer to the day several teams across the association could make season-altering trades.
 Will the Sixers finally trade their disgruntled All-Star Ben Simmons?

-Or will president of basketball operations Daryl Morey stand firm and hold onto Simmons for another player during the offseason?READ MORE: 48-Inch Water Main Break Causes Major Flooding In Philadelphia’s Kingsessing Section
+Or will president of basketball operations Daryl Morey stand firm and hold onto Simmons for another player during the offseason?READ MORE: Briarcliffe Fire Company Shut Down After Alleged Racist Comments, Jokes About 8-Year-Old Homicide Victim, Sources Tell CBS3

 Below, CBS3 put together of list of teams the Sixers could trade Simmons to before the deadline.